simplyTEEMAH/module_6/README.md

 1. Assignment: Fashion MNIST Classification

-Using the Fashion MNIST dataset, use the Keras library in Python and R to classify images with profile images to target marketing for different products.
+- Using the Fashion MNIST dataset, classify images with profile images to target marketing for different products with the Keras library in Python and R.

 # 2. Description: